-Just because a Subarachnoid Haemorrhage (SAH) is considered rare doesn’t diminish its importance.
-A subarachnoid haemorrhage is an uncommon, yet very serious, type of stroke that is caused by bleeding on the surface of the brain, and at Brian Barr Solicitors we understand the importance of specialist legal advice relating to accidents that have resulted in a subarachnoid haemorrhage.
+Just because a subarachnoid haemorrhage is considered rare doesn’t diminish its importance.
+As a type of stroke, it is regarded as uncommon yet very serious, and it is caused by bleeding on the surface of the brain.
+At Brian Barr Solicitors we understand the importance of specialist legal advice relating to accidents that have resulted in a SAH.

 A subarachnoid haemorrhage occurs when there is bleeding in the space surrounding the brain.
 This is a medical crisis, and immediate medical intervention is required.
 Its occurrence can be sudden and unpredicted but a delayed diagnosis or inadequate treatment can have severe consequences, including disability or even death.